kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

     - There was another time I saw him in class for a few seconds at the end of class - he'd switched at the last moment - and I was delighted to see him again and I smiled and he ignored me, looking sad and downwards, as I said goodbye and left for the evening.
 Did the gangs stop his involvement with the scam because of the tears?
 Was this a goodbye?
     - Later, when I foiled the gangs and they started to panic, and the attraction-trick had stopped working so well because of his absence, I guess, they [wheeled him out again](../../timeline/2023/december.md#the-trumpet-teacher-has-a-brother) so I could be re-triggered, and I thought it was the trumpet teacher's twin brother!

 - This is the man I was convinced I loved and who loved me back.
-Truth be known, I still feel this way although the confusion about what happened has been intense, for years, and I have had to lock down my emotions and feelings at times to save myself from not knowing the truth.
+Truth be known, I still feel this way although the confusion about what happened has been intense, for years, and I have had to lock down my emotions and feelings at times to save myself from the excruciating pain of not knowing the truth.

     ![The real trumpet teacher](../../content/images/hornero/hh1.png)

 - This is an old picture, the man is about 10 years older now.
-- Does the likeness between him and [Mark, the next of the trumpet teacher's I mention,](#1-mark-from-english-class-in-2013), mean they are related?
+- Does the likeness between him and [Mark, the next of the trumpet teacher's I mention](#1-mark-from-english-class-in-2013), mean they are related?
 Or am I still confusing form.
-- My belief is that, for the switcheroo trick to work properly, there has to be a genuine attraction to one of the men, in the same way a woman is tricked into prostitution by a pimp who she "loves".
+- My belief is that, for the switcheroo scam to work effectively, there has to be a genuine attraction to one of the men; in the same way a woman is tricked into prostitution by a pimp who she "loves".
 - I believe this man is [Daniel who attended Elke's workshop in 2013](../../timeline/2011-to-2020/2013.md#daniel) and I believe he was given the role of sedated-victim's "caretaker" over the years 2013-2016 while I was being sedated and raped in my homes, and it's possible something inexplicable and miraculous happened between us at that time of which I have no conscious awareness.
 - Certainly I was planning a new novel, *Grunt Work*, where the protagonist, a woman, falls in love with a caretaker and I wrote a lot of notes about it online.
 - Perhaps the caretaker role is kind and gentle, and undresses and dresses a sedated victim and cleans her up and puts her to bed safely after being sexually brutalized.